Advisory Board Members

 Laborers International Unions of North America

 Mr. Buman has 15 years field experience in construction with a focus on underground utilities, hazardous waste remediation, demolition and held a license as an Underground Storage Tank Decommissioner.
 Since 2000, he has been with the Laborers International Union as a a coordinator of safety, marketing, and training for nine northwest states.
-He attended Loras College in Dubuque, IA where he also held a license as an Emergency Medial Technician and CPR Instructor.
+He attended Loras College in Dubuque, IA where he also held a license as an Emergency Medical Technician and CPR Instructor.